Methodology

 Store Rankings

-Rankings are based on a standard 20-item basket of common grocery staples.
+Rankings are based on a standard 10-item staple basket of common groceries.
 We calculate the total basket cost at each store using the most recent prices and rank accordingly.

 Limitations